CreamyGlue/Discord-Chat-Bot/README.md

 **Examples of commands**

-!kick @user1 - will kick user1 from the server
+!kick @user1 - will kick "user1" from the server

-!clear - will clear the last 6 messages of the chat.
+!clear - will clear the last six messages of the chat.